quakerpunk/gatsby-blog/content/blog/projects/index.md

 ## A File Server and a Pi-Hole

-Of course, a smart home also needs a massive home server.
+Of course, a smart home also needs a massive home server, I think.
 The server I've built is based on [OpenMediaVault](https://www.openmediavault.org/) with services running in Docker.
 Those services include:

 - Home Assistant
 - [Jellyfin](https://jellyfin.org)
 - Other Docker utilities, such as Portainer and Watchtower

-I may add the following eventually:
+I may add the following:

 - [Huginn](https://github.com/huginn/huginn)
 - [Nextcloud](https://nextcloud.com)
 - Something for automated backups (a la Time Machine)
 - Something to store video captured from security cameras

 I've also set up a [Pi-Hole](https://pi-hole.net/) on a spare Raspberry Pi 3 I had lying around.
-That is a nice piece of software.

 Speaking of security cameras...